 In popular New Age culture, "energy" has somehow become a noun unto itself.
 "Energy" is considered to be literally like a glowing, hovering, shimmering cloud, from which adepts can draw power, and feel rejuvenated.
 Imagine a vaporous creature from the original Star Trek series, and you'll have a good idea of what New Agers think energy is.

 There is well known authority for the simple, concrete, scientific definition of energy.
 Take Einstein's equation, E=mc2, that every schoolchild knows but so few spend the 30 seconds it takes to understand.
 Energy equals mass times the speed of light squared.
-Simplify it.
-Mass can be expressed in grams, and speed can be expressed in meters per second.
-Thus, an object's energy equals the amount of work it takes to move a few grams a few meters in a few seconds.
+Speed is a function of distance and time, so energy can be expressed in mass, distance, and time.
+That's how we define work that can be done: actual, physical work.
 Energy is a measurement of work.
 If I lift a rock, I'm inputting enough potential energy to dent the surface of the table one centimeter when I drop it.
-The calories of chemical potential energy that my bloodstream absorbs when I eat a Power Bar charge up my muscles enough to dig two hundred pounds of dirt in my garden.
+The calories of chemical potential energy that my bloodstream absorbs when I eat a Power Bar charge up my muscles enough to dig 100kg of dirt in my garden.
 Nowhere did Einstein discuss hovering glowing clouds, or fields of mystical power generated by human spirits.

 There's a good reason why you don't hear medical doctors or pharmacists talking about energy fields: it's meaningless.
 I think it's generally good policy to remain open minded and be ready to hear claims that involve energy, but approach them skeptically, and scientifically.
 The next time you hear such a claim, substitute the phrase "measurable work capability" and you'll be well equipped to separate the silly from the solid.